ATSM

 A matching process is implemented through the registration form to meet the needs of the mentees.
 Mentors and mentees are paired based on lifestyle, how they managed their first year, and other factors.

-Mentoring is free, just like all the other services offered by the tutoring program, and it's in high demand!
+Mentoring is free, just like all the services offered by the tutoring program, and it's in high demand!

 You can certainly succeed in your PASS or LAS year and be admitted to the MMOPK program even if you’re only enrolled in the tutoring program.
 In fact, we’re fortunate to work closely with the professors, who review and correct each session before it’s published.